Saab 37 Viggen: Cockpit

 The displays in the original cockpit were all of the traditional analogue/mechanical type with the exception of an electronic head-up display (HUD), which Saab has claimed makes the Viggen easier to fly, especially at low altitudes during air-to-ground strike missions.
-Unusually for a 1970s fighter, the JA 37 variant of the Viggen featured three multi-purpose cathode-ray tube (CRT) display screens were fitted within the cockpit, in a system called AP-12, developed by Saab and Ericsson.
+Unusually for a 1970s fighter, the JA 37 variant of the Viggen featured three multi-purpose cathode-ray tube (CRT) display screens fitted within the cockpit, in a system called AP-12, developed by Saab and Ericsson.
 These displays would be used to display processed radar information, computer-generated maps, flight and weapons data, along with steering cues during precision landings.

 Between 1989 and 1992, the AP-12 display system was subject to a substantial upgrade.
 In 1999, a new tactical liquid-crystal display (LCD) system derived from the Saab JAS 39 Gripen, which replaced the CRT-based AP-12 system, began flight tests with the Swedish Air Force.
 On the twin-seat SK 37 trainer, the rear cockpit used by the instructor is only fitted with conventional instrumentation and lacks a HUD, computer controls and other features.

 The ejection seat was the Raketstol 37 (literally; Rocket chair 37) and was the last Saab designed seat in service.
 A derivative of the Saab 105 trainer seat, the seat was optimized for low altitude, high speed ejections.
 Once activated by the pilot via triggers built into the armrests (on twin-seat models, the occupant of the forward cockpit position is able to initiate the ejection of both seats), the ejection sequence is automated, including the removal of the canopy; in the event of a malfunction, a reserve trigger can be activated.
 A combined parachute and seat harness is used, which features a barometric interlock to appropriately release the occupant and harness from the seat during the ejection sequence, a manual override handle is also provided for this function.

-There were dedicated warning caption panels each side of the pilot's legs.
+There were dedicated warning caption panels on each side of the pilot's legs.
 On the right console panel were numerous dedicated controls and indicators, including weapons and missile controls, nav panel, oxygen on/off, windshield de-fogging, IFF control, lighting controls.
 Situated on the left console panel were radar controls, canopy handle, landing gear handle, radio controls and the cabin pressure indicator.
 As per then-standard practice within the Swedish Air Force, all cockpit instrumentation and labeling were in Swedish.